alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-12-livereload-in-browser.md

 When I'm writing HTTP clients that fetch data from servers, I expect the server to respond quickly.
 The entire interaction is handled in the initial response -- but it doesn't have to be that way.

-HTTP long polling is a technique where a client makes a normal HTTP request, but the server doesn't respond immediately.
+HTTP [long polling][wiki-long-polling] is a technique where a client makes a normal HTTP request, but the server doesn't respond immediately.
 Rather than closing or timing out the connection, both sides hold it open, and the server can send new data to the client over time.

 We can use this to trigger a reload -- open a long-lived HTTP connection from the browser when the page reloads, then the server doesn't send a response until something's changed.